ArsalanShahid116/DE-METER/README.md

 1. Likwid tool
 2. Pyhton compiler
-3. Linux Ubuntu 16.04 and above
+3. Linux Debian or Cent OS

 ### How to Use
 --------------